 And the answer is yes, there are!
-They might not be the almost-private, endless golden sand beaches you’ll find on the west coast of the island (like Issos beach), but for those of you staying in town, especially without a rental car, they’re a lifesaver.
+They might not be the almost-private, endless golden sand beaches you’ll find on the west coast of the island (like Issos beach), but for those of you staying in town they’re a lifesaver.

 As a local, spending my whole childhood around Garitsa or Corfu Old Town, I’ve had my fair share of salt-in-my-hair moments and I’m here to spill the tea on the 5 best beaches in or near Corfu Town.
-Some you’ve probably heard of.
-Others?
-Locals’ secrets.
-Let’s dive in (pun obviously intended).

 1. Faliraki Beach & Imabari Bar

-📍 Literally under the Old Fortress
+📍 Literally under the Corfu Museum of Asian Art

 👙 Best for: Impromptu swims, when you want to avoid getting sand all over you